Carlos Beltrán: 2015

-Beltrán got off to a slow start in 2015, batting around .200 through April.
-He slowly improved throughout the season and in September had a batting average over .280.
+Beltrán got off to a slow start in 2015, batting .162 through April.
+He slowly improved throughout the season and by the end of August had a batting average over .280.
 On July 3, Beltrán was placed on the 15-day disabled list with an oblique injury.
 He was activated on July 19.
-On August 14 against the Blue Jays, Beltrán hit a pinch-hit go-ahead 3-run home run in the 8th inning.
-It proved to be the game winner and temporarily put the Yankees back in 1st place.
+On August 14 against the Toronto Blue Jays, Beltrán hit a pinch-hit go-ahead 3-run home run in the 8th inning.
+It proved to be the game winner and temporarily put the Yankees back in first place.
 He reached 500 career doubles on August 31 against the Boston Red Sox.
 Beltrán ended the regular season with 19 home runs, 67 RBIs and a .276 average in 133 games.

-In the 2015 American League Wild Card Game against the Astros, Beltrán had 1 hit in 4 at-bats as the Yankees fell to the Astros 3–0.
+In the 2015 American League Wild Card Game against the Astros, Beltrán had 1 hit in 4 at bats as the Yankees fell to the Astros 3–0.

 2016

 On April 25, 2016, Beltrán became the 84th player to make 10,000 career plate appearances.
-He collected his 2,473rd career hit on April 27 against the Texas Rangers to pass Ted Simmons for tenth place on the all-time list for switch-hitters.
-Beltrán hit his 400th career home run against the Chicago White Sox on May 15, the 54th player in MLB history to do, fourth switch hitter, the third Puerto Rican-born player, and the fifth to do so with 300 stolen bases and 500 doubles.
-On May 28, Beltrán homered for his 2,500th career hit off Matt Moore of the Tampa Bay Rays, joining Roberto Clemente, Ivan Rodriguez and Roberto Alomar as just the fourth Puerto Rican-born player to reach the milestone, and the 99th player overall to reach 2,500 hits.
-He became the fourth player, after Alex Rodriguez, Barry Bonds and Willie Mays, to reach 2,500 hits, 400 homers, 300 stolen bases and 1,000 walks.
+He collected his 2,473rd career hit on April 27 against the Texas Rangers to pass Ted Simmons for tenth place on the all-time list for switch hitters.
+Beltrán hit his 400th career home run against the White Sox on May 15, the 54th player in major league history to do, the fourth switch hitter, the third Puerto Rican-born player, and the fifth to do so with 300 stolen bases and 500 doubles.
+On May 28, Beltrán homered for his 2,500th career hit off Matt Moore of the Tampa Bay Rays, joining Roberto Clemente, Iván Rodríguez and Roberto Alomar as just the fourth Puerto Rican-born player to reach the milestone, and the 99th player overall to reach 2,500 hits.
+He became the fourth player, after Willie Mays, Barry Bonds and Alex Rodriguez, to reach 2,500 hits, 400 homers, 300 stolen bases and 1,000 walks.